Staff Code of Conduct Policy

 Members of staff are not to engage in (or seek to engage in) a relationship of a sexual nature with any learner, vulnerable or otherwise, irrespective of them being over the age of consent and/or having given direct or implied consent to the member of staff.

-Where a relevant topic (eg. sexual health and wellbeing) are being discussed in class, the member of staff should be mindful of keeping everything in context and within the parameters of the lesson plan.
+Where a relevant topic (eg. sexual health and wellbeing) is being discussed in class, the member of staff should be mindful of keeping everything in context and within the parameters of the lesson plan.
 However, the raising of a legitimate issue or question by a learner is best addressed in the appropriate manner, rather than being ignored.

-Due to the magnitude of any incident of a sexual nature towards a learner, it will always be treated as gross misconduct and disciplinary action taken as appropriate.
+Due to the magnitude of any incident of a sexual nature towards a learner, it will always be treated as gross misconduct, and disciplinary action taken as appropriate.

-To protect your own interests and that of the organisation, any instance of a learner making advances of a sexual nature towards you, must be reported to your line manager immediately.
+In order to protect your own interests and that of the organisation, any instance of a learner making advances of a sexual nature towards you, must be reported to your line manager immediately.

 Meetings with Learners

 Staff should be aware of the potential risks which may arise from interviewing learners especially those who are deemed as vulnerable in private.
 However, it is equally recognised that there will be occasions when private and confidential interviews cannot be avoided.
-Where this is the case, interviews should be conducted in open-plan areas where other members of staff are present, whilst still affording a degree of privacy for the individual.

 Where it is decided to use a room to conduct the interview, the room should have windows and/or doors/walls with vision panels to adjacent rooms or areas.
-Another member of staff should also be made aware of who is being interviewed, where, and, if known, for how long.
+Another member of staff should also be made aware of who is being interviewed, where and, if known, for approximately how long.
 After the stated duration has elapsed, the other member of staff should check the interview room.

 Where present, privacy blinds should not be drawn, and the use of “engaged” or “do not disturb” signs should not be used.

 Where an important meeting with a vulnerable individual is scheduled, consideration may want to be given to the presence of their parent/guardian or carer.
-If deemed necessary to ask a vulnerable individual to stay for any length of time after the end of normal hours, sufficient warning must be given to their parent/guardian or carer.
+If deemed necessary to ask a vulnerable individual to stay for any length of time after the end of normal hours, sufficient prior warning must be given to their parent/guardian or carer.

-Meetings with learners should not take place off CTS premises unless the venue is at that of a partner organisation (e.g., The Probation Service).
-Meetings between staff and a learner at either person’s home are prohibited unless accompanied by another member of staff or external partner.
+Meetings with learners should not take place off CTS premises unless the venue is at that of a partner organisation (eg.The Probation Service).
+Meetings between staff and a learner at either persons home is strictly prohibited unless accompanied by another member of staff or external partner.

 Requests by a learner for a lift to a personal appointment should not be agreed to without prior consent from a line manager and where possible they should be organised and undertaken by their parent/guardian or carer.